mndar/rbf/README.md

 - The dialog based UI uses *space* completion instead of *tab* completion.
 It takes some time to get used to.

+**Usage of rbfinstaller.py**
+- If you have generated a Qemu image i.e. one with no bootloader, you can use rbfinstaller.py to create a microSD for boards where the only change required is the bootloader.

+- In case of SPECIAL_BOARDS (RPi2, Odroid, Lamobo R1*), Writes RBF Generated Image to microSD

+- In case of Other Boards: Writes Generic/QEMU image to microSD and then Board Specific U-Boot to microSD

+- Usage

+        ./rbfinstaller.py <imagePath> <device>
+        ./rbfinstaller.py centos.img /dev/sdb

 **Known Issues:**

 - This happens with the Cubietruck at times.
 It has happened to me twice after plugging in the HDMI cable.